drewkramer/drew-hugo/site/content/contact.md

 draft: false
 ---

 Hello there!
-If you'd like to get in touch with me, feel free to shoot an email to me at drew@drewkramer.co.
+If you'd like to get in touch with me, feel free to shoot an email to me at [hello@drewkramer.co](mailto:hello@drewkramer.co).